vhive-serverless/vHive/docs/profiling.md

 ## Methodology

-The tool is for benchmarking vHive instances by recording hardware counters, requests per second (RPS) and execution time for functions runing inside instances.
+The tool is for benchmarking vHive instances by recording hardware counters, requests per second (RPS) and execution time for functions running inside instances.

 The tool includes following components:
 - A loader function loads requests to vHive round by round (increment 5% of input RPS each round